richafnu/Viva/Viva/pulse/copilot-in-pulse/configure-copilot-in-pulse.md

 # Set up Microsoft 365 Copilot in Viva Pulse

-Microsoft 365 Copilot in Viva Pulse is your everyday AI partner, empowering you to create relevant Pulse questions, requests and helping you understand your report summaries, in ways that create value for you and your organization.
+Microsoft 365 Copilot in Viva Pulse is your everyday AI partner, empowering you to create relevant Pulse questions, requests, and helping you understand your report summaries, in ways that create value for you and your organization.
 Copilot gives users access to Large Language Model (LLM) technology with [Microsoft Responsible AI protections](https://www.microsoft.com/en-us/ai/responsible-ai).
 LLM is a type of AI that can process and produce natural language text.

 ## Licensing requirements

-By default, Copilot capabilities in Viva Pulse is enabled for all users who are assigned a premium Viva Pulse license (purchased as part of _Microsoft Viva Suite_ or _Microsoft Viva Workplace Analytics and Employee Feedback_) or assigned a Microsoft 365 Copilot license.
+By default, Copilot capabilities in Viva Pulse are enabled for all users who are assigned a premium Viva Pulse license, purchased as part of _Microsoft Viva Suite_ or _Microsoft Viva Workplace Analytics and Employee Feedback_ or assigned a Microsoft 365 Copilot license.

 For details on Microsoft Viva plans and pricing, visit the [Employee Experience Platform Plans and Pricing page](https://www.microsoft.com/microsoft-viva/pricing).